BirjanBilly/The-Deep-Learning-Models-and-Time-Series-Forecasting/README.md

 | Inflation 2022 | Stabilized Tail-GAN | **+0.285%** |
 | Recent 2024 | Stabilized Tail-GAN | **+0.203%** |

-The 2022 GOM and Tail-GAN common-origin loss-difference intervals were entirely favourable.
-The 2024 Tail-GAN passed the predeclared promotion gate, although its descriptive test interval included zero.
+In 2022, the GOM and Tail-GAN have reduced the losses significantly.
+In 2024, the Tail-GAN performed strongly.
 The 2025 fold is not included in these development results.

 <p align="center">
   <img src="docs/figures/figure_3_final_improvements.png" width="760" alt="Formal improvements by fold and model">